hanhtdmsek4fpt/tdspuSparkMLLibMLPackage/README.md

 ##  #Source Code

 *Dear all,*
-I am Hanh Tran from FPT University.
+We are Phan Duy Hung and Hanh Tran from FPT University.

 *Thanks for enjoining this meterial*.
 This github is the source code of the article Term Deposit Subscription Prediction Using Spark MLlib and ML packages and we hope that you are can fully understand all of this code.